The accessibility Statement applies to the um.fi website.

 This accessibility statement was prepared on 23 September 2020.
 The accessibility statement was updated on 11 March 2021.

-It was compiled based on an expert analysis carried out by Eficode in spring 2020 at the request of the Ministry for Foreign Affairs.
+It was compiled based on an expert analysis carried out in spring 2020.
 The identified shortcomings and issues have been fixed or will be fixed without delay as described above.